GeekOwls/ssoc/timeline.md

 8. Meeting between Project Owners / Mentors and Students to give them a head start and a total overview of the project they will work on
 9. CHANGE THE WORLD..
 10. Many separate sessions about tricks, writing clean and efficient code.. etc
-11. END of Program
+11. END of Program & Final Evaluation *for students & Mentors through feedback from both and comparing output to propsals and projects docs*
-12. Hold a closing
+12. Hold a closing *announcing nice output, learned lessons, bla bla*
 13. Encourage people to apply in GSoC and pay what they've learnt forward.

 ***